 Staff from the NIHR Yorkshire and Humber Research Design Service based at the University are available to provide further PPI specific guidance for NIHR funded research and other national peer reviewed funding competitions.
 Involvement@York is also continuing to support patient and public involvement activities with researchers and patients, carers and members of the public where possible.

 While recognising that access to some data and systems may not be possible from home, data security is important whatever your area of research.
 IT Services have created "IT security - a condensed guide" to help you.

 While researchers are unable to conduct face to face meetings with participants, some data collation may be conducted online.
 The Research Strategy and Policy Office has created a guidance document with some points to consider before making the move to data collation using online interviews.

 Consideration has been given to how research staff and PhD students can resume access to their fieldwork sites while observing all necessary health and safety requirements.
-This work is being overseen by the Research Contingency Group, chaired by the PVC-R. Please contact your Departmental Manager or Technical Support lead for more information on the resumption of fieldwork within your department.
+This work is being overseen by the Research Contingency Group, chaired by the PVC-R. Please contact the Covid secure lead in your Department or Technical Support lead for more information on the resumption of fieldwork within your department.

 The five R&E enterprise services teams Economic Development, Knowledge Transfer Partnerships, Commercialisation, Apprenticeships, and Continuing Professional Development are all working from home and continuing to support Departments across the University.

 The CPD Unit is helping departments to identify where existing training courses can be delivered online or where new content can be developed to directly address business challenges that are arising due to the COVID-19 outbreak.
 This support takes the form of advice and guidance, market research, signposting to technical support, marketing, costing, and management and administration of courses and funding.
 Please contact email@example.com for assistance.